 Finding understanding through DISC

-Today more than ever, we should seek to not only to be understood but to understand others.
-To do this we need to speak a common language.
-For thousands of years, philosophers, teachers, psychologists and behavioral experts have identified four characteristics common to all people; D or Dominance, I or Influence, S or Steadiness, and C or Compliance.
-Today, DISC system has become a universally recognized language of behavior.
-DISC can be a great unifier in times of great division.
-Not only in current political times, but at home or in the workplace.
-Utilized as a tool of self-growth, DISC can be a springboard for two different people to find common ground.
+Today more than ever, we should seek not only to be understood but to understand others.
+To accomplish this, we need to speak a common language.
+For thousands of years, philosophers, teachers, psychologists, and behavioral experts have identified four characteristics common to all people: D or Dominance, I or Influence, S or Steadiness, and C or Compliance.
+Today DISC system has become a universally recognized language of behavior.
+DISC can be a great unifier in times of great division, not only in current political times but also at home or in the workplace.
+Utilized as a tool for self-growth, DISC can be a springboard for two different people to find common ground.

 What is a DISC assessment?

-The work begins with an easy to take a 7-minute assessment.
+The work begins with an easy-to-take 7-minute assessment.
 After that, it's all in the report.
 It only takes a minute to see where two people can find commonality!

 Through DISC, we have a starting point to understand ourselves first, those around us next, and eventually the world!
-If everyone took a DISC test, we could begin to build bridges, not walls.
-Ahem: but at least we can dream?
+If everyone took a DISC assessment, we could begin to build bridges, not walls.
+Ahem, but at least we can dream, right?

 Main Personality Styles

-DISC is the most popular and seasoned methodologies to understand Personality Styles and observable behavior.
-DISC offers insight into 4 personality dimensions: Dominance‚ Influence, Steadiness and Compliance, and the energy a person devotes to each of the dimensions.
+DISC is the most popular and seasoned methodology for understanding Personality Styles and observable behavior.
+DISC offers insight into the 4 personality dimensions of Dominance‚ Influence, Steadiness, and Compliance and into the energy a person devotes to each of the dimensions.
 It's that simple.

 Type D - Dominant